-Clinton focuses on general, while Sanders sticks to script
+Clinton focuses on general as Sanders sticks to script

 Oklahoma City — In the wake of her blowout win in the South Carolina primary, Hillary Clinton is looking to the future, while Bernie Sanders seems stuck in the past.

 During stops in Tennessee and Arkansas on Sunday, Clinton shed nearly all references to her Democratic opponent, focusing her fire instead on Republican front-runner Donald Trump.
 Sanders, meanwhile, remained resolute in his message, offering his standard economic-focused speech to a massive crowd in Oklahoma City and making no mention of his South Carolina loss.

 “I’m going to need your help here in Oklahoma on Tuesday,” Sanders told over 6,000 cheering fans, after offering his trademark lines about breaking up big financial institutions and reforming the campaign finance system.

 But Clinton clearly began to turn the page in the days that followed her sweeping victory in South Carolina, intensifying her focus on the race beyond the party conventions.

 “What we can’t let happen is the scapegoating, the flaming, the finger pointing that is going on the Republican side,” she told voters gathered in Springfield, Massachusetts Monday.
 “It really undermines our fabric as a nation.
 So, I want to do everything I can in this campaign to set us on a different course.”

 On Sunday, Clinton offered an implicit critique of Trump, referencing his campaign slogan, “Make America Great Again.”